nusco/narjillos/backlog.md

 + Fail with explicit error if running ancestry/history analysis on a file without history

 + Warning in case of conflicting command-line arguments of main apps
-  Like -s and experiment file used together, or combinations of file loading, -p and -history
+  Like -s and experiment file used together
   Also issue better error messages in case of conflict

 + Generate lab script for packaged distribution